stephenturner/Tmisc/README.md

 * `unfactor`: change all factor variables to character variables in a data frame
 * `unrowname`: removes row names from a data.frame

+## Tmisc data

+* `quartet`: Tidy version of built-in Anscombe's Quartet data.
+Four datasets that have nearly identical linear regression properties, yet appear very different when graphed.
+See [my blog post about this data](http://www.gettinggeneticsdone.com/2015/02/using-and-abusing-data-visualization.html).
+* `Tcols`: A palette of 17 diverging colors created by combining the Set1 and Dark2 palettes from RColorBrewer.
+See what they look like by plotting this: `barplot(rep(1, 17), col=Tcols, axes=F, names=c(rep("Set1", 9), rep("Dark2", 8)), horiz=TRUE, las=2)`.

 ## Installation